On Minimization and Learning of Deterministic $\omega$-Automata in the Presence of Don't Care Words: Preliminaries

 Note that Muller conditions are the most general ones since all the other conditions that are defined here can be expressed as Muller condition.
 For algorithmic questions, however, Muller conditions are not well suited because a Muller condition needs to explicitly list all accepting infinity sets.
 For this reason, we mainly consider WDBA, DBA, DCA, and DPA in this article.
 It is well known that DPA are as expressive as DMA, and that DBA and DCA are less expressive, that is, $\mathbb{DB} \cup \mathbb{DC} \subsetneq \mathbb{DP}=\mathbb{DM}$ (see, e.g., \cite{2001automata}).
 An $\omega$-language is regular if it can be accepted by a DPA or DMA.

-A deterministic $\omega$-automaton is called minimal if there is no deterministic $\omega$-automaton of same type with less states that accepts the same language.
+A deterministic $\omega$-automaton is called minimal if there is no deterministic $\omega$-automaton of the same type with less states that accepts the same language.
 Besides the number of states, there is also the question of the number of priorities used in a DPA.
 We thus call the priority function of a DPA optimal if there is no priority function on the same transition graph that uses less priorities and accepts the same language.
+Note that one could also use the number of transitions as criterion for minimality, but for (complete) deterministic automata there is one transition for every combination of state and input letter, so these two measures for minimality are equivalent in our setting.